Ak-Bhatia/ar256_devcoder/README.md

  #### All the best models that are finalized, can be seen in the folder "final used models".

- #### For Market Trend of Cotton, instead of jujst predicting prices of cotton , we have also forecasted various aspects of cotton, such as PRODUCTION, CONSUMPTION, IMPORT, EXPORT, OIL PRICES using ARIMA model(best Time-series model for Forecasting)
+ #### For Market Trend of Cotton, instead of just predicting prices of cotton , we have also forecasted various aspects of cotton, such as PRODUCTION, CONSUMPTION, IMPORT, EXPORT, OIL PRICES using ARIMA model(best Time-series model for Forecasting)

  #### We have predicted price and trend using three models i.e LSTM, Ada Booster, XGB Booster